dustykat/ce-3372-webroot/ce-3372-webbook/docs/exercise3/ES3.md

 ## Deliverables:

-Use your estimates to produce a 1-page report on the artitmetic employed to estimate demand, and a complete version of Table 1 below.
+Use your estimates to produce a 1-page report on the arithmetic employed to estimate demand, and a complete version of Table 1 below.
 Save the table (in a file) – you will need it later in the design project RP-1, and include the table in your report.

 ||Table 1:  Node Demands for Somewhere USA Distribution System||
 |:---|---|---:|